build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

+In this section you created a Lambda function that isolates a compromised host into a different security group.
+This lambda function is called by EventBridge when a GuardDuty finding is matched by the EventBridge rule.
+In the next section you will apply the entire configuration.

 ## Step 8: Apply The Configuration to your AWS Account.

 8.1.
 Perform a `terraform init`.
 This will initialize all of the modules that you have added code to in this tutorial.
 The output should resemble the following.

 ![](/images/0013.png)

+> Note that if you already have GuardDuty enabled in your account the apply will fail.
+Ensure

 8.1.
 Do a `terraform plan`.
 8.2.
 Do a `terraform apply` to push the changes to AWS.
 Once applied your should have an output that resembles the following:

 ![](images/0014.png)

+In this section you applied the Terraform configuration to your AWS accoount.
+At this point you have 2 EC2 instances that are communicating with one another.
+One is Malicious and it's IP address has been added to our Threat IP List.
+When GuardDuty sees this IP talking to our compromised instance it will produce a finding.
+We have an EventBridge rule that matches that finding and does two things, 1/ it sends us an email letting us know what happened, and 2/ it invokes the lambda function to change the security group of the compromised host.
+In the next section we will verify the configuration in our AWS console.

 ## Step 9: Verify The Solution in the AWS Management Console